Other

 Finding borrowed chords (music theory)

 When playing music, the goal is usually to play combinations of chords that sound "good".
 When learning music theory, you learn the major/minor scales which unlocks a framework in which to play chords from that sound "good".
 However, from time to time you'd come across a chord progression from a song that is off-key but still sounded "good".
-This can sometimes be explained by borrowed chords (amongst other things), which is a chord that is taken from a parallel mode.
+This can sometimes be explained by borrowed chords (amongst other things), which is a chord that is taken from a parallel mode (scales with the same root).
 This opens a very large but finite set of non-diatonic chords to add to a chord progression.
 But what are all these chords?

-To the right is an embedded web app written using flask and hosted on pythonanywhere.com that runs a python script to calculate and print out borrowed chords of a given key.
+To the right is a flask web app that's hosted on pythonanywhere.com that runs a Python script to calculate and print out possible borrowed chords of a given key.
 Enter a key and choose what sort of chord extensions you want and it will display the chords of the modes in that key.
-It's also supposed to play the scales using the midi package but I couldn't figure out how to do that through a web app.
+It's also supposed to play the scales using the midi package when run locally, but I couldn't figure out how to do that through a web app.